…a continuation of Aspire to Inspire.

 The Support Role

 A note to parents: If this situation with an extended-family member exists, deal with it.
-Allowing someone else’s authority over your children is vitiating your duty as parents.
+Allowing someone else’s authority over your children is vitiating your duty as a parent.

 Hold your lane so that well-meaning relatives are not tempted to cross over into it and drive your family’s car.